Stonewall House, New York City’s First Ever LGBT-Welcoming Senior Housing, Opens Its Doors

 Diedra Nottingham is getting ready to move into her new apartment, and she could not be more excited.

 The Daily Beast exclusively reported on the construction of Stonewall House in March.
-It is the largest LGBT-friendly housing residential unit in the country, and its construction has been overseen by BFC Partners, the developer of Stonewall House, in partnership with SAGE, the world’s largest and oldest organization dedicated to improving the lives of LGBT older people.
+It is the largest such development in the country, and its construction has been overseen by BFC Partners, the developer of Stonewall House, in partnership with SAGE, the world’s largest and oldest organization dedicated to improving the lives of LGBT older people.
 The stars and stripes and the rainbow flag both fly proudly at the top of Stonewall House.

 “In 2019, in this 50th anniversary year of the Stonewall uprising, we couldn’t think of a better name for the first building of this kind,” Michael Adams, CEO of SAGE, told The Daily Beast.
 “People will be able to live their lives freely and openly in this building.
 We see our elders as heroes and want them to be treated as such when living in their own homes.
 That’s what we want to accomplish with this building.”

-“I’m moving in in the first week of January,” Nottingham told The Daily Beast.
+“I’m moving in in the first week of January,” Nottingham, who presently lives in the Bronx, told The Daily Beast.
 “I always wanted to be in a gay-friendly environment without discrimination, and the glares and looks you can get from people.
 It’s a great community and area.
 I’m looking forward to meeting new people and joining new groups.
 I have been an advocate for the LGBTQ community even back when we were illegal.”

 Luis Lizardi from Puerto Rico lost everything due to Hurricane Maria when it struck in September 2017.
 The 67-year-old gay man told The Daily Beast he had faced homophobia on the island, and had suffered a heart attack as he tried to survive there after Maria.